top of page

 It has existed for centuries and is primarily used by the Deaf community in the UK (alongside Irish Sign Language in Northern Ireland).
 Sign language is not international; there are hundreds of different sign languages around the world.
 BSL is independent of spoken English, having evolved over many generations with a complex grammar of hand and body movements, facial expressions, and eye gaze to convey meaning.
 It is a rich, culturally significant language.

 Makaton and BSL play vital but distinct roles in promoting communication for their respective communities.
-Makaton serves as a supportive communication system, aiding those with learning or communication challenges, whereas BSL is a natural language of the UK's Deaf community.
+Makaton serves as a supportive communication system, aiding those with learning or communication challenges, whereas BSL is a natural sign language of the UK's Deaf community.

 Comments